HotPocketHPE/mhguide/mhguide.md

 > Example: Any Weapon vs. Akantor.
 Akantor's massive body and proclivity for charging makes standing in front of him very hazardous.
 Move against the second part of his head turn to give yourself some breathing room, especially if you are near a wall!

+# Game Abbreviations and Short History

+All of these may be preceded by MH, which simply stands for Monster Hunter.
+Only the "main" games are included here; this says nothing about the other games' quality (I quite like MH Frontier).

+## First Generation
+---
+* MH1 - The original Monster Hunter on PS2.
+Introduced most core gameplay systems.
+Focuses on the survival aspect more than later games.
+* MHG - Monster Hunter G, on PS2.
+An expanded version of the original with a new and harder progression rank called G rank.
+Added Dual Blades (then called Dual Swords) in Japan.
+Subspecies introduced.
+* F1/MHP - Freedom 1, on PSP.
+Also called Monster Hunter Portable.
+Portable adaptation of Monster Hunter G. Tweaks some aspects and adds a bit more content.
+Focuses on large monster battles more than the original.

+## Second Generation
+---
+* MH2/MH2Dos/Dos - Monster Hunter 2 Dos, on PS2.
+Expands on the original's survival aspects with simulation-focused elements such as daytime and season cycles; also the last game to do this.
+Added Gunlance and Hunting Horn.
+Most MH1 monsters return, and many new monsters and maps were added.
+Only released in Japan, though a partial English translation patch is available.
+* F2/P2nd - Freedom 2, on PSP.
+Also called Portable 2nd.
+Portable adaptation of Dos, removing many simulation elements to focus on the large monster combat.
+Added Long Sword.
+* FU/P2ndG - Freedom Unite, on PSP.
+Also called Portable 2nd G. Expands on Freedom 2 with the return of G rank, new monsters, and some content ported from the subscription game MH Frontier.
+Survival aspects further deemphasized.

+## Third Generation
+---
+* MH3/MHTri/Tri - Monster Hunter Tri, on Wii.
+Added underwater combat: being underwater gives different movement mechanics, monster movesets, and weapon movesets.
+Added Switch Axe, but many weapons from the older games are not present, due to the need for unique underwater movesets.
+Bowguns reworked.
+New monsters and maps, but many 1st and 2nd generation monsters do not return.
+* P3rd - Portable 3rd, on PSP.
+Portable adaptation of Tri.
+No underwater combat, but all weapons are present.
+Bowguns use old system.
+Has some monsters from Tri (many underwater-focused ones are absent), some additional 1st and 2nd generation monsters return, and new monsters added.
+Only released in Japan, though a partial English translation patch is available.
+* 3U/3G - 3 Ultimate, on 3DS and Wii U. Also called 3 G. Expanded version of Tri with G rank.
+Underwater combat returns, along with all weapons.
+Bowguns use system from P3rd.
+All MHTri monsters and some P3rd monsters return.

+## Fourth Generation
+---
+* MH4 - Monster Hunter 4, on 3DS.
+Underwater combat removed.
+Aerial attacks and mounting added, and maps are heavily focused on verticality.
+Added Charge Blade and Insect Glaive.
+Features Frenzy difficulty modifier.
+Only released in Japan.
+* 4U/4G - 4 Ultimate, on 3DS.
+Also called 4 G. Expanded version of 4 with G rank.
+Features Apex and Wystone systems.
+* Gen/X - Monster Hunter Generations, on 3DS.
+Also called Monster Hunter X (pronounced "cross").
+Large amount of monsters and maps return.
+Features Arts and Styles system, Hyper monsters, and Deviant monsters.
+* GU/XX - Generations Ultimate, on 3DS (Japan only) and Switch.
+Also called Monster Hunter XX (pronounced "double cross").
+Expanded version of Generations with G rank.
+New Arts, Styles, and Deviants added.

+## Fifth Generation
+---
+* MHW/World - Monster Hunter World, on PS4, XB1, and PC.
+Many game mechanics changed.
+Loading zones in maps removed.
+Singleplayer and multiplayer progression unified.
+Features Tempered and Arch-Tempered difficulty modifier.
+* MHWI/Iceborne - Expansion DLC for World, on PS4, XB1, and PC.
+Master rank (new name for G rank) added.
+Features Clutch Claw.
+* Rise - Monster Hunter Rise, on Switch and PC (forthcoming).
+Separate singleplayer quests, but multiplayer quest stats still scale with player count like World.
+Features Wirebugs.
+Maps are much more open than World.